English Roadster Bicycles

 Made in Nottingham, England

-More recently (September 19-21, 2006) I visited Philadelphia, and noticed quite a few old bikes being ridden all over town.
-I saw a gone young woman locking her vintage bicycle to a municipal hitching post, and walked over to ask if she knew why there were so many old bicycles about.
-She kindly explained there was a shop on 9th street called, "Via" that handled sales and service of these old relics.
-Most of the bikes on the streets of Philadelphia were not as old as this 1950 Raleigh roadster, but rather, probably dated from 1965 up through about 1980, which was old enough to grab my attention.
-I was inclined to visit Via before I left Philadelphia, but unfortunately, never made it.
+More recently (September 19-21, 2006) I visited Philadelphia, Pennsylvania and noticed quite a few old bikes being ridden all over town.
+At one point, I asked a young lady who was locking her vintage bicycle to a municipal hitching post if she might know why there were so many old bicycles on the streets.
+She explained there was a shop on 9th street called, "Via" that handled sales and service of the old relics.
+Most of the bikes on the streets of Philadelphia were not as old as my 1950 Raleigh roadster, but rather, probably dated from 1965-1980, which was old enough to grab my attention.
+I was inclined to visit Via before leaving Philadelphia, but unfortunately, never made it until September 2011.

 Photo 3.
 1950 Raleigh roadster - original condition - December 2, 2006